OsimAkash/hotel-management-web-app/README.md

 ## Run Locally

-[Download hotel-management-web-app-main.zip file]() and extract to your folder
+[Download hotel-management-web-app-main.zip file](https://github.com/OsimAkash/hotel-management-web-app/archive/refs/heads/main.zip) and extract it to your folder.

 OR